lrheault/polmeth2020/_pages/diversity.md

 [Learn more about the Society's initiatives to foster diversity and inclusion](https://www.cambridge.org/core/membership/spm/about-us/diversity-and-inclusion){:target="_blank"}.

 To ensure a harassment-free environment at the meeting, we require that all participants acknowledge and follow the [Code of Conduct at SPM Events](https://www.cambridge.org/core/membership/spm/about-us/diversity-and-inclusion/code-of-conduct-at-spm-events){:target="_blank"}.

+## Initiatives

+This year again, we are taking a number of steps to fulfill our commitment to diversity at the conference:

+- The conference will feature invited talks designed to encourage diversity in the field of political methodology.

+- Emerging scholar sessions will be part of the conference program, featuring papers by junior and underrepresented scholars.
+Note that some funding is available for members of underrepresented groups (please check that option in the form when submitting a proposal).

+- Childcare services will be arranged for participants who make the request in advance.